stormpath/stormpath-documentation/source/auth_z.rst

 .. only:: ruby

-  From here, you can retrieve the Group's customData in the same way as you did with accounts.
+  From here, you can retrieve the Group's customData in the same way as you did with Accounts.

   .. literalinclude:: code/ruby/authorization/account_groups_req.rb
     :language: ruby